kyle-paul/kyle-paul.github.io/_talks/cotai.md

 location: "Ho Chi Minh, Vietnam"
 ---

-This post serves as a record of my activities, experiences, and achievements, including prize and honor certificates. [*view details*](/posts/algo)
+I discovered my love for programming during the summer of 9th grade, starting with... [*view details*](/posts/algo)

 I discovered my love for programming during the summer of 9th grade, starting with website development.
 In high school, I attended Artificial Intelligence classes offered at my school, which marked the beginning of my AI learning journey.
 From the very first lecture, I was captivated by how the material was thoughtfully designed to be accessible to high school students.